hedgehog20/clockwork-city/README.md

 The code I found most challenging to work with was correct file handling.
 I had done a file conversion assignment before and it was easy to do, but for some reason in this program, it got challenging.
 That was when I had to learn to map items.
 After doing a great deal of research, I was able to implement the right method, and managed to get the program to function, but there still was a problem.
-The files were not converting like they should.
-I then realized
-I forgot to add the method to close the files.
+The files were not converting like they were supposed to.
+I then realized that I forgot to add the method to close the files.
 After that, it was good to go!
-The tools I might add to my support network will be exploring techniques in memory management pertaining to C++ to make sure my programs are able to handle large files without causing memory leaks.
+For my support network in overcoming this challenge, I read a handbook on C++ and did research online on new concepts I needed to use to create this program, such as implementing the map.

 *What skills from this project will be particularly transferable to other projects or course work?*